Get started

 Before you can configure an exit node, you must:

-• Set up a Tailscale network, called a tailnet.
+• Set up a Tailscale network (known as a tailnet).

 • Ensure both the exit node and devices using the exit node run Tailscale v1.20 or later.